 Katelyn decided to delay her applications to medical school in order to learn more about the human aspects of medical care.
 That interest, which was also developed by her humanities courses in Christ College, led Katelyn to consider graduate work in public health.

 “I realized I was really invested in the delivery of health services, which is what I didn’t see M.D.s being taught,” she says.
 “A public-health degree can help me understand the outside factors beyond a person’s body mechanics.
 I want to be a better physician and have that base knowledge.”

 Katelyn says she found support from her chemistry professors, who identified public health as a natural synthesis of her interests.
 Her advisor, Steven Engerer, Ph.D., assisted her in choosing appropriate classes for her final semesters at Valpo, wrote letters of recommendation, and helped convince her family that this was a reputable path to take.

 “The chemistry department encourages students who may not necessarily want to be a hard-line scientist,” Katelyn says.
 “Valpo and the faculty here have made me the well-rounded person I want to be academically, spiritually, and emotionally.”

 That well-rounded person was also an excellent candidate for graduate school.
-Katelyn was accepted into all five Master of Public Health programs to which she applied, including two Top 10 programs.
-She accepted a spot in the Master of Public Health – Epidemiology program at the University of Illinois-Chicago and enrolled in medical school courses during her second year.
+Katelyn was accepted into all five master’s of public health programs to which she applied, including two Top-10 programs.
+She accepted a spot in the Master’s of Public Health – Epidemiology program at University of Illinois-Chicago and plans to enroll in medical school courses during her second year.